 Tape is unfortunately a common sight, causing more harm than good.
 It is often necessary to remove it before a more gentle and sympathetic repair can be made.
 A heat set spatula generates just enough heat to allow the safe removal of the plastic carrier before the tape's adhesive can be removed.

 Leather is perhaps the most exciting, and difficult of all of the conservation materials to use.
-It needs to be cut and parred to an exact size and thickness, and often requires several different blades and knives to achieve this.
-Goat and calf are among the most common types of leather used in conservation.
+It needs to be cut and parred to an exact size and thickness, and often requires the use of several different blades and knives to achieve this.
+Goat and calf are among the most common types of leather used in conservation, and they come in a wide variety of colors.
+I'm proud to work with Harmatan and Oakridge Leathers, Pergamena Leather and Parchment, and J Hewit & Sons Leather Manufacturers.

 Rigid Gellan Gel